reactive-python/reactpy/docs/source/reference-material/hooks-api.rst

 .. code-block::

-    memoized_callback = use_callback(lambda: do_something(a, b), [a, b])
+    memoized_callback = use_callback(lambda: do_something(a, b))

 A derivative of :ref:`Use Memo`, the ``use_callback`` hook returns a `memoized <memoization>`_ callback.
 This is useful when passing callbacks to child components which check reference equality to prevent unnecessary renders.
-The of ``memoized_callback`` will only change when the given dependencies do.
+The ``memoized_callback`` will only change when any local variables is references do.

 .. note::

-    The list of "dependencies" are not passed as arguments to the function.
-Ostensibly though, that is what they represent.
-Thus any variable referenced by the function must be listed as dependencies.
-We're
-    `working on a linter <https://github.com/idom-team/idom/issues/202>`_ to help enforce this.
+    You may manually specify what values the callback depends on in the :ref:`same way as effects <Manual Effect Conditions>` using the ``args`` parameter.

 Use Memo